ErrorByNight2004/HEALTH-CARE_CHATBOT/README.md

 # SIMPLE_HEALTH-CARE_CHATBOT_-OS-HACKATHON
-Healthcare Chatbot for OS-Hackathon: Simplifying medical queries and assistance. #HealthTech #AI #Hackathon
+Healthcare Chatbot: Simplifying medical queries and assistance. #HealthTech #AI #Hackathon

 🏥 Introduction

-This open-source Health Care Chatbot project was created as a part of the OS Hackathon to provide an accessible and user-friendly solution for addressing health-related questions, promoting wellness, and offering basic medical advice.
+This open-source Health Care Chatbot project is created to provide an accessible and user-friendly solution for addressing health-related questions, promoting wellness, and offering basic medical advice.
 With a focus on simplicity and efficiency, this chatbot can be easily integrated into various healthcare applications and websites.

 🚀 Key Features